trosine/juame-ospuppet/README.md

 ##### `puppet_config`

 Specifies the configuration file for Puppet.
 Valid options: a string containing a valid file name.
-Default: `puppet.conf`.
+Default: `puppet.conf`

+##### `puppet_codedir`

+Specifies the path to the puppet code dir.
+Valid options: a string containing an absolute path.
+Default: `/etc/puppetlabs/code`

 ##### `puppet_gem_provider`